nebelorz/NST-medivia-bot/README.md

 # HOW TO USE ⚙️
+To start NST you can press 'Home' or the start button.
+To stop NST you can press 'End' or the stop button.

 ### 1- SPELL
 The spell box is your input spell to the game, it will be casted always in the default channel.
 The "needs blank rune" checkbox will check for blank runes at your inventory, if none found, an error pops.